crsuzh/ReplicationSuccess/README.md

 Provides utilities for the design and analysis of replication studies.
 Features both traditional methods based on statistical significance and more recent methods such as the sceptical p-value.
-Also includes related methods such as the harmonic mean chi-squared test and intrinsic credibility.
+Also provides related methods including the harmonic mean chi-squared test and intrinsic credibility.
 Contains datasets from four large-scale replication projects.

 ## Installation